sebsheep/intro-to-fp/final_projects/mini-geogebra/README.md

 (That said, in "real" projects, UI/UX really is important and you have to polish it as much as possible).

+## Minimal commands set
 Objects should be displayed with their name next to them.
-Here is the minimal commands set to implement:
 * add a point: `A = (1, 3)` (up to you to decide whether you allow multi chars name or restrict the names to a single char).
   Hint: using a `Float` might way easier than `Int` to do some computation later.
 * add a segment between two existing points: `s = [A,B]`
 * add a circle given the center (existing point) and a radius: `C = circle(A, 5)`
 * allow segment creation directly with coordinate: `s= [(1,2), (5,3)]`.
 Same thing with the circle: `C = circle((1,3), 5)`

-Additional optional features could be:
+## Additional optional features
-* bolden a shape on mouse hover.
 * intersection (this part requires some geometric skills.
 You can use some formulea found on the internet without deeply understanding them.
 The evaluation won't be on your math skills):
     - add a (infinite) line: `d = (A, B)` (where `A` and `B` are points).
 Hint: reprsent the line as an equation `ax +by + c = 0`